-(i) When the predicted air quality impact exceeds the criteria set in section 1 of Annex 4 in the TM, the Applicant shall consider mitigation measures to reduce the air quality impact on the identified ASRs.
+(i) When the predicted air quality impact exceeds the criteria set in Section 1 of Annex 4 in the TM, the Applicant shall consider mitigation measures including but not limited to road design measures (e.g. alternative road alignment/exit to increase separation distance from ASRs, underground road, tunnel, roadside barrier/enclosure, etc.) pollution control technology measures (e.g. installation of air purification system, etc.) and traffic management measures (e.g. setting up restriction zone for heavy duty vehicle, low/zero emission zone for existing trunk roads, etc.) to reduce the air quality impact on the identified ASRs.
 The feasibility, practicability, programming and effectiveness of the recommended mitigation measures shall be assessed and documented in the EIA report.
 Specific reasons for not adopting certain workable mitigation measures to reduce the air quality to a level meeting the criteria in the TM or to maximise the protection of the ASRs as far as possible should be clearly substantiated and documented in the EIA report.